ElucidSolutions/fpt/modules/search/Readme.md

 /*
   search_interfaceBlock accepts three arguments:

-  * blockElement, a JQuery HTML Element
+  * context, a Block Expansion Context
   * and success and failure, two functions that do not accept any arguments.

-  blockElement must have an HTML id attribute and contain a single text node that represents a Search Id.
+  context.element must have an HTML ID attribute and contain a single text node that represents a Search ID.

-  search_interfaceBlock removes blockElement,
+  search_interfaceBlock removes context.element,
-  creates a search interface linked to the index given by the search id, adds the interface to search_INTERFACES using blockElement's id as the interface id, and calls success.
+  creates a search interface linked to the index given by the search ID, adds the interface to search_INTERFACES using context.element's ID as the interface ID, and calls success.

-  If the search id includes a query, search_interfaceBlock executes it before calling success.
+  If the search ID includes a query, search_interfaceBlock executes it before calling success.

   If an error occurs, search_interfaceBlock calls failure instead of success.
 */
-function search_interfaceBlock (blockElement, success, failure) {
+function search_interfaceBlock (context, success, failure) {
   var errorMessage = '[search][search_interfaceBlock]';

   // I. Get the interface ID
-  var interfaceId = blockElement.attr ('id');
+  var interfaceId = context.element.attr ('id');
   if (!interfaceId) {
     strictError (errorMessage + ' Error: The Search Interface block is invalid.
 The HTML ID attribute is required for Search Interface blocks.');
     return failure ();
   }

   // II.
 Parse the search ID
-  var searchId    = new URI (blockElement.text ());
+  var searchId    = new URI (context.element.text ());
   var indexName   = searchId.segmentCoded (1);
   var query       = searchId.segmentCoded (2);
   var start       = parseInt (searchId.segment (3), 10);
   var num         = parseInt (searchId.segment (4), 10);

   if (isNaN (start)) {
-    strictError (errorMessage + ' Error: "' + blockElement.text () + '" is an invalid search id.
+    strictError (errorMessage + ' Error: "' + context.element.text () + '" is an invalid search id.
 The "start" parameter is missing or invalid.');
     start = 0;
   }
   if (isNaN (num)) {
-    strictError (errorMessage + ' Error: "' + blockElement.text () + '" is an invalid search id.
+    strictError (errorMessage + ' Error: "' + context.element.text () + '" is an invalid search id.
 The "num" parameter is missing or invalid.');
     num = 10;
   }

   // II.
-Remove the block element blockElement.remove ();
+Remove the block element context.element.remove ();

   // III.
 Create and register the search interface var index = search_DATABASE [indexName];